Sudanese rally against army tightening grip on power; 5 dead

 The violence came as thousands of pro-democracy protesters yet again took to the streets across Sudan to rally against the military’s takeover last month.
 The coup has drawn international criticism and massive protests in the streets of the capital of Khartoum and elsewhere in the country.

-Security forces used live ammunition and tear gas to disperse protesters in different locations Saturday.
-At least five protesters were killed, including four from gunshots and one from a tear gas canister in Khartoum and its twin city of Omdurman, according to the Sudan Doctors Committee.
-Several others were wounded, including with gunshots, it said.
+The killings on Saturday took place in Khartoum and its twin city of Omdurman, and the dead included four killed by gunshots and one who died from a tear gas canister, according to the Sudan Doctors Committee.
+Several other protesters were wounded, including from gunshots, it said.

 The rallies, called by the pro-democracy movement, came two days after coup leader Gen. Abdel-Fattah Burhan reappointed himself head of the Sovereign Council, Sudan’s interim governing body.
 Thursday’s move angered the pro-democracy alliance and frustrated the United States and other countries that have urged the generals to reverse their coup.